nitro41992/splitting-sucks/docs/implementation_plan.md

     - ✅ **Resolved:** The Firestore emulator was incorrectly loading the production `firestore.rules` file instead of `firestore.emulator.rules`.
     - **Solution:** The top-level `"firestore": { "rules": ... }` entry in `firebase.json` was updated to point to `"firestore.emulator.rules"` for local development.
 The secure production rules are maintained in `firestore.rules`, and permissive rules for the emulator are in `firestore.emulator.rules`.
 This configuration needs to be managed for production deployment (top-level `rules` key in `firebase.json` should point to `firestore.rules` for production builds/deployments).
 - **Google Sign-In Play Services Error:**
-    - ✅ **Resolved:** The primary Google Sign-In functionality is now working after extensive troubleshooting of SHA-1 fingerprints, `google-services.json` configurations, and Google Cloud Project OAuth 2.0 Client ID setups for the `billfie-dev` environment.
+    - ✅ **Resolved:** The primary Google Sign-In functionality is now working (though sometimes intermittently fails on first try) after extensive troubleshooting of SHA-1/SHA-256 fingerprints, `google-services.json` configurations, Google Cloud Project OAuth 2.0 Client ID setups, and API Key restrictions for the `billfie-dev` environment.
-    - ⚠️ **Remaining Issue (High Priority):** Logs show repeated `E/GoogleApiManager: Failed to get service from broker. java.lang.SecurityException: Unknown calling package name 'com.google.android.gms'`.
-Needs monitoring and investigation; could indicate issues with Play Services integrity, device state, or deeper permission issues if functional problems arise.
+    - ⚠️ **Remaining Issue (Highest Priority):** Logs persistently show `E/GoogleApiManager: Failed to get service from broker. java.lang.SecurityException: Unknown calling package name 'com.google.android.gms'`.
+This occurs on multiple environments and needs urgent investigation as it likely causes downstream network failures.
 - **Network Connectivity to Firebase Backend:**
-    - ⚠️ **New Issue (High Priority):** Logs show repeated `W/ManagedChannelImpl: Failed to resolve name. status={1}`.
-This suggests problems connecting to Firebase backend services and needs to be addressed urgently.
+    - ⚠️ **Remaining Issue (High Priority):** Logs persistently show repeated `W/ManagedChannelImpl: Failed to resolve name. status={1}` and Firestore `UNAVAILABLE` / `UnknownHostException` errors.
+This suggests problems connecting reliably to Firebase backend services, likely stemming from the `GoogleApiManager` issue.
+- **Firebase App Check:**
+    - ✅ Debug provider setup completed correctly.
+    - ⚠️ App Check placeholder token warning reappears later in the session, needs monitoring after core issues are fixed.

 ## Next Steps (Priority Order)

+1.  **Investigate and Resolve `GoogleApiManager SecurityException` (Highest Priority):**
+    - Re-test on a clean, known-good Play Store emulator AVD (cold boot, signed in) to definitively rule out environment issues.
+    - Review `android/build.gradle` and `android/app/build.gradle` for any non-standard configurations (signing, dependencies, plugins).
+    - Consider creating a minimal reproducible example project with just Firebase Core, Auth, and App Check to see if the error occurs there.
+    - Explore potential tooling issues (Flutter SDK, Android SDK/NDK versions, Gradle version).
-1.  **Investigate and Resolve `ManagedChannelImpl: Failed to resolve name` errors (High Priority):**
+2.  **Investigate and Resolve `ManagedChannelImpl: Failed to resolve name` / Firestore `UNAVAILABLE` errors (High Priority):**
-    - Check network connectivity on the test device.
-    - Verify DNS settings.
-    - Ensure Firebase backend services (Firestore, Functions) are correctly provisioned and accessible for the `billfie-dev` project.
-    - Review any recent changes to network configuration or Firebase project settings.
-2.  **Investigate and Resolve `GoogleApiManager SecurityException` (High Priority):**
-    - Thoroughly clear Google Play Services cache/data and app cache/data on the test device.
-    - Restart the test device.
-    - Ensure Google Play Services and Android System are fully updated.
-    - If persisting, explore if specific Google APIs need to be enabled in Google Cloud Console for the `billfie-dev` project.
+    - Primarily focus on resolving the `GoogleApiManager` issue, as it's the most likely cause.
+    - If the `GoogleApiManager` issue is fixed but network errors persist, investigate device/emulator DNS and network settings more deeply.
 3.  **Fix `generate_thumbnail` Cloud Function Deployment to `billfie-dev`:**
     - Investigate and resolve the deployment failure for `generate_thumbnail` on `billfie-dev` by checking its specific Cloud Function and Cloud Build logs in the Google Cloud Console for that project.
-This is the immediate blocker for full backend functionality on `billfie-dev`.
+4.  **Address App Check Placeholder Token Reappearance (Lower Priority):**
+    - Monitor after fixing `GoogleApiManager` issue.
-4.  **Address Security Warnings:**
+5.  **Address Security Warnings:**
     - Implement Firebase App Check (`firebase_app_check` plugin, Play Integrity/Debug providers).
     - Verify SHA-1/SHA-256 keys in Firebase Console for Android.
     - Check for API key restrictions in Google Cloud Console.
     - Ensure Google Play Services are up-to-date on test devices/emulators.
-5.  **Remove Diagnostic Delay:**
+6.  **Remove Diagnostic Delay:**
     - Remove the `Future.delayed` call from `_loadReceipts` in `ReceiptsScreen.dart`.
-6.  **Implement Receipt List Pagination:**
+7.  **Implement Receipt List Pagination:**
     - Modify `FirestoreService.getReceipts` to accept limit/startAfter.
     - Update `ReceiptsScreen` UI (infinite scroll or "Load More") to fetch in batches.
-7.  **Create Comprehensive Testing Suite:**
+8.  **Create Comprehensive Testing Suite:**
     - Unit tests for services (`AuthService`, `FirestoreService`) and models.
     - Widget tests for UI components (especially `WorkflowModal`).
     - Integration tests for the full end-to-end workflow.
-8.  **Enhance Error Handling:**
+9.  **Enhance Error Handling:**
     - Improve user feedback for errors beyond basic Snackbars (e.g., thumbnail failure, network issues).
-9.  **Handle Edge Cases (Completed Receipts):**
+10. **Handle Edge Cases (Completed Receipts):**
     - Define and implement behavior for editing/modifying already completed receipts.
-10. **Code Cleanup/Refactoring:**
+11. **Code Cleanup/Refactoring:**
     - Review for potential code duplication (e.g., `SplitManager` instantiation).
     - Ensure consistent state management.